genpguides/genp-reddit-backup/redditgenpguides.md

 **If the install window doesn't show up or Errors (failed to...)**

 &gt; Turn anti-virus OFF for the installation process - that may be preventing the window from showing up (may be windows defender or other AV you have).
 You may turn it back on after the install.

 &amp;nbsp;

+**4. Once everything is installed and working properly you can EJECT the DVDdrive found at "MyComputer / This PC"**

+&gt; The DVDdrive is created when you open the ".iso" file, which is in fact a virtual installation CD - It has no other purpose besides that.

+&gt; You may also delete or not the files extracted from the torrent (installer).
+Up to you if you want to keep them.

+&amp;nbsp;